Although it’s the least influential of the three environmental variables, humidity does have an influence on bullet trajectory.

 Density altitude is a normalized figure that represents the cumulative effect of all three environmental variables.
 It’s a figure that’s calculated off of a set of “standard” conditions (pressure, temperature and humidity) at sea level and then representing all three as the altitude you’d have to be at in order to experience your current conditions.
 Essentially, if the net effect of the variables results in thinner air, then your density altitude value will be higher because with these “standard” variables assumed, you’d have to be at a higher altitude to experience the thinner air.

-By using density altitude, you can record your elevation data required to hit certain targets at your current density altitude.
+By using density altitude, you can understand bullet trajectory and record your elevation data required to hit certain targets at your current density altitude.
 Then, when you change locations — or the environmental variables change — you can look to see what the new density altitude is.

 Of course, you’ll likely need to start with a ballistic calculator to gather/confirm your elevation data.
 However, you can record your new data for that new density altitude.
 Then, whenever you experience that same/similar density altitude again (whether it’s due to your actual altitude change or the net effect of changing environmental variables), you can reference the data you recorded for that density altitude and start shooting.